 For instance, the only figures presented that compare NIA action with the background state of affairs relate to woodland management and Environmental Stewardship.

 In relation to woodland management “Across the seven NIA partnerships that reported it, the proportion of woodlands in active management increased by 3% between baseline (2012) and the end of Year 2 (compared to a 2% increase nationally over the same period).”
-This is a pretty tiny difference – it could be due to random variation, or it could be because NIAs were put forward and successfully promoted as a candidate sites because there was already commitment, action and momentum in that area to address nature improvement.
-Hence it is impossible to determine if that 1% change is a result of pre-existing efforts wrapped-up into the NIA’s ‘activities’ or is due to new action.
+This is a pretty tiny difference – it could be due to random variation, or it could be because NIAs were put forward and successfully promoted as candidate sites because there was already commitment, action and momentum in that area to address nature improvement.
+Hence, it is impossible to determine if that 1% change is a result of pre-existing efforts wrapped up into the NIA’s ‘activities’ or is due to new action.

-The report states that “land under Environmental Stewardship has increased by 10.3% across all the NIAs, compared to 7.8% across the whole of England over the period 2012 to 2014” – As the ES pot is a fixed amount all this indicates is that more work has been initiated within the NIAs and correspondingly less has been initiated outside NIAs.
-This shows that the NIAs may have been successful at focussing a bit more agrienvironment activity into the NIAs, although again it is impossible to know if the figures would have been different without the NIA and whether this will result in more wildlife is also unknown.
+The report states that “land under Environmental Stewardship has increased by 10.3% across all the NIAs, compared to 7.8% across the whole of England over the period 2012 to 2014” – As the ES pot is a fixed amount, all this indicates is that more work has been initiated within the NIAs and correspondingly less has been initiated outside NIAs.
+This shows that the NIAs may have been successful at focussing a bit more agrienvironment activity on the NIAs, although again it is impossible to know if the figures would have been different without the NIA and whether this will result in more wildlife is also unknown.

 It is possible that additional income has been attracted to the NIAs from other sources.
 The report shows the breakdown in the illustrated pie chart.

 Half of the money, £7.8 million, invested into the NIAs has come from wildlife charities and other NGOs.
-It takes time for these organisations to generate new income, so again it seems probable that most of this spend was from existing budgets and is either a focussing of activity or pre-planned expenditure.
+It takes time for these organisations to generate new income, so again, it seems probable that most of this spending was from existing budgets and is either a focussing of activity or pre-planned expenditure.
 4% of the money, £0.7 million, invested in NIAs has come from the private sector, although this seems fairly paltry, perhaps it indicates some progress?

 Improving Bees and Pollinators?

-Clearly with public concern about bees and pollinators and the recently published National Pollinator Strategy it is important to assess if the NIAs will help arrest and reverse the decline in pollinators.
+Clearly, with public concern about bees and pollinators and the recently published National Pollinator Strategy it is important to assess if the NIAs will help arrest and reverse the decline in pollinators.

 Despite the national priority of addressing pollinator declines, only two of the NIAs have selected pollinator indicators to report against.
 This reveals that there was a 2.92ha of wildflower corridor created in the Marlborough Downs and that the Birmingham and Black Country recorded an increase of 156ha in the area of habitat identified by the partnership as being particularly important for pollinators (an increase in the area of this habitat of approximately 4%).